 - Corner cabinets have been rescued from dark, inconvenient obscurity by new takes on the traditional Lazy Susan such as corner drawers, rotating recycling bins, and rotating hanging racks for pots and pans.

 - Depending on the setup of your kitchen, the butler’s pantry can double as a bar.
+You can add a small refrigerator, microwave and drink setup with a blender and other tools.
+This makes it easier to mix drinks without messing up the rest of your kitchen.

 - A pass-through opening into the kitchen or dining area eases the transfer of prepared food.
+This is an important choice if you use your kitchen for a home business or entertaining.

 - If you’ve got the room for it, a small desk, built-in or not, gives you a place to sit and do paperwork without cluttering your kitchen area.